schitresh/computer_science/database_system/2_entity_relationship_model.md

   - Attribute composed of many other attributes
   - Example: Address consists of street, city, state, country
 - Multi-valued Attribute
-  - Example: Email attribute can have multiple values
+  - Example: There can be multiple Email for a user
 - Derived Attribute
   - Example: Age attribute can be derived from date of birth